nodejitsu/handbook/book.md

 *A gentle introduction to the art of Nodejitsu*

 Welcome to the Nodejitsu handbook.
-This document will help familiarize you with Nodejitsu while also providing detailed information about specific platform features.
+This document will help familiarize you with deploying your Node.js applications to the cloud while also providing detailed information about Nodejitsu's platform specific features.
 This is a living document which you can submit patches to @ [http://github.com/nodejitsu/handbook](http://github.com/nodejitsu/handbook).

 ## Who is Nodejitsu?

 We are a collective of seasoned developers who have been devoted to the Node.js project since 2009.
 We are community leaders have who created and contributed to hundreds of open-source Node.js projects.
 If you have used Node.js, you've probably used code we've help create.
-Check out our [Github](http://github.com/nodejitsu)!
+Check out our [Github](http://github.com/nodejitsu).

 ## What Is Nodejitsu?

-[Nodejitsu](http://nodejitsu.com/) is the Platform as A Service for Node.js applications.
+[Nodejitsu](http://nodejitsu.com/) is the Platform as A Service and Marketplace for Node.js applications.
 Nodejitsu allows you to seamlessly deploy your Node.js applications into the cloud with a myriad of additional features.
-Nodejitsu's platform provides a robust suite of functionality to assist in the development, management, and deployment of Node.js applications.
+Our platform provides a robust suite of functionality to assist in the development, management, and deployment of Node.js applications.
+Our deployment tools are the most user-friendly in the industry and our customer support is unparalleled.

 ## How Can I Get Started?